Chilliano/movie-night/README.md

 - Decided to remove the details on the coverpage to give more space to the image and when you click you will see details anyway.
 - ** Missing **

+- put filter-by-genre-button to stick at top of the list
 - absolute style imports
 - change movies per column during filter if it drops below 5
 - extract the input filter from the movies component